marek5050/marek5050.github.io/_posts/2018-02-01-Updating_the_chaincode.markdown

 2018-01-31 14:08:35.239 UTC [main] main -> INFO 005 Exiting.....
 ```

 Yup v1.0 everywhere!
 So now we know what needs to be **upgraded**.
-First, we need to let the network
-know there's a new piece of chaincode available.
+First, we need to let the network know there?s a new piece of chaincode available.

 ### Step 1.
-Installing the new chaincode
+Install the new chaincode
 Once we are in the peer and found the location of the new chaincode we need to install it.
-This installs
-the new piece of chaincode on the various peers in the network.
+This step will install the new piece of chaincode onto the various peers in the network.

 ```bash
 $ peer chaincode install -p `pwd` -n todo  -v 2.0 -l node